Mahmoud-Abdelhafez1/superstore-sales-analysis/README.md

 This project is a practical data analysis project using the **Sample Superstore 2019** dataset.

-The main goal of the project is to explore sales and profit data, clean and prepare the dataset, and find useful insights that can help understand the business performance.
+The main goal of the project is to explore sales and profit data, prepare the dataset, and identify useful business insights using Python.

 ## About the Project